fritz-schinkel/pi_lab_app/README.md

  ```
  Set the local WLAN and activate SSH.

  If you could activate SSH during image creation, then you don't need the keyboard and monitor connected to the pi.
-You may skip that steü and connect directly via SSH to the pi in your local WLAN.
+You may skip that step and connect directly via SSH to the pi in your local WLAN.

 ## Setup the Software
 If not available first install git on your pi:
 ```
-sudo apt install git
+sudo apt -y install git
 ```

 Next get the base components from git.
 Make sure to have a good connection to your WLAN to avoid a long setup process.
 Clone repository ``pi_da_tut`` to your system: